uaf-math/calc1/quizzes.md

 ## Quizzes

-_Links to quizzes, and solutions, for Spring 2020 will appear here as they are completed._
+Links to quizzes, and solutions, will appear here as they are completed.

 {% include quiz_table.md  data=site.data.quizzes-s2020%}